auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_05.md

  4. `Palindrome.java` (name your file `Problem04.java`)
  5. `PrimeNumber.java` (name your file `Problem05.java`)

-Even though you can do that, avoiding copying and pasting operations from the book is highly recommended.
-Instead, try to retype the code on your own.
+Even though you can copy and paste code from the book, avoiding it is highly recommended.
+Try to retype the code on your own.
 It will help you to prepare for the Final Exam.

 ## Expected Repository Structure